Table of Contents

 Layer 3 Switching

 Most switches operate at layer 2, Ethernet.
-All the care about is the MAC (hardware) address of the Ethernet frame, and nothing else.
+All they care about is the MAC (hardware) address of the Ethernet frame, and nothing else.
 Layer 3 switches are capable of reading the IP header and making decisions based on the source and destination IP addresses instead.
-A layer 4 switch can also decide on things like TCP or UDP port numbers, which this one can also do.
+A layer 4 switch can also decide on things like TCP or UDP port numbers, which gets pretty complicated, pretty quickly.

 In effect, that means it’s also part router, able to forward frames to the right port just by knowing what goes where.

 This allows, in combination with Access Control Lists, the ability to, at a basic level, handle cross-VLAN communication or simple IP / MAC based checks in the switch itself instead of forwarding to a firewall or other gateway to handle.

 Yes, it’s entirely possible with an L3 switch to say, for example, that port 4 cannot ever talk to anything in the

 192.168.5.0 subnet, for example, instead of having to send that to the upstream firewall and let another device have to process and evaluate everything.